Event Driven Clustering Algorithm: Algorithm Description

-In the \textbf{FIRST }yellow\textbf{ }box of the diagram, the algorithm checks if the pixel $(x_{i},y_{i})$ is currently pointing on a cluster root pixel $(x,y)$, but this pixel is already a root of a new cluster.
-This check is intended to prevent the mistaken connection of the event $v_{i}$ to a cluster rooted by $(x,y)$, that started to develop, after the cluster that the pixel $(x_{i},y_{i})$ is currently connected to has ended.
-Here are the conditions: \begin{itemize} \item We say that the pixel $(x_{i},y_{i})$ is pointing on a cluster if
+The algorithm checks whether the pixel $(x_{i},y_{i})$ currently points to a cluster root $(x,y)$, that has already been superseded by a new cluster.
+This prevents mistakenly associating the event $v_{i}$ with an outdated cluster rooted at $(x,y)$.
+This requires the following conditions: \begin{itemize} \item The pixel $(x_{i},y_{i})$ is considered to point to a cluster if

-When the pixel is not pointing on a cluster, the two pointers are initialized to $-1$.
-Hence, this condition can be replaced by $PointerY(x_{i},y_{i})\geq0$, or to require that the two pointers will be higher or equal to zero. \item We say that the pixel $(x_{i},y_{i})$ is pointing on a cluster that has already been replaced by a new one, if
+Noting that both pointers are initialized to $-1$ when no cluster is associated, one may use $PointerY(x_{i},y_{i})\geq0$, or require both coordinates to be non-negative. \item The cluster $(x_{i},y_{i})$ is pointing on is considered outdated if \end{itemize}